Colinm9361/sep10-freedom-project/prep/presentation.md

 ## Product
 * Show the preview of the website, a link to it, and brief description on what it's about.
-* Demonstrate my Aframe image and explain what it is.
+* demonstrate my Aframe preview and explain what it is.
+* Explain how it relates to my project.

 ## Process
-*
+* Show my wireframe, some code behind HTML, and Aframe, and explain how and what I did.
+* Showcase blogs and planning sheets to explain how I arrive to where I am.
+Show

 ## Conclusion
-*
+*  Summarise what my project is one last time.
+*  say how presenting will help me in the future
+*  say thank you and ask for questions.

 <!-- EXAMPLE

 ## Hook